sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst.txt

    :language: java
    :autograde: unittest

-   Run the following code to see what is printed.
+   Click the "Save and Run" button to run the following code to see what is printed.
    Then, change the values and run it again.

-Try adding quotes to variables and removing spaces in the print out statements to see what happens.
+   Click the "Show CodeLens" button and then use the "forward" button to step through the program one line to see how memory is created and values are assigned for each variable.

    ~~~~
    public class Test2
    {